api-platform/demo/docs/CONTRIBUTING.md

 * You add valid test cases.
 * Tests are green.
-* You make a PR on the related documentation in the [api-platform/docs](https://github.com/api-platform/docs) repository.
 * You make the PR on the same branch you based your changes on.
 If you see commits that you did not make in your PR, you're doing it wrong.
 * Also don't forget to add a comment when you update a PR with a ping to [the maintainers](https://github.com/orgs/api-platform/people),